angeljayakumar/world-happiness-analytics/README.md

 <details>
 <summary>4.
 Do certain factors lead to statistically significant differences in happiness?</summary>

-Statistical tests reveal that family support, life expectancy, and continent significantly affect happiness levels.
+Statistical tests reveal that family support and life expectancy affect happiness levels.
 These factors show clear differences in average happiness scores between groups.
 Generosity, despite being positively viewed, does not have a significant statistical impact on happiness.
 This underscores the key role of social and health factors in well-being.

 </details>